 High Plains Homestead Enjoy ribeye steaks before retiring to a private room with bath; if you don’t like well water, just come for a meal.
 (308) 665-2592; highplainshomestead.com

-Ponderosa Ranch Stay in cabins near Crawford, ride horses and get great shots of trains passing along forested bluffs.
+Ponderosa Ranch The 3,600-acre ranch near Crawford caters to deer and turkey hunters; visitors can also get great shots of trains passing along forested bluffs.
+Cabins from $100 a night.
 (308) 665-3983; ponderosaranch.net

 For more information or to plan your trip: Chadron Chamber of Commerce (800) 603-2937; chadron.com